Chukwueze helps Villarreal extend winning run against Azeez’s Granada | Goal.com

 Samuel Chukwueze helped Villarreal chinch a 1-0 victory against Ramon Azeez’s Granada in Friday’s La Liga game at Estadio Nuevo Los Carmenes.

-The Yellow Submarine have won all their games since the Spanish topflight resumed after its suspension due to the outbreak of coronavirus in Spain and across the world.
+The Yellow Submarine have won all their games since the Spanish top-flight resumed after its suspension due to the coronavirus outbreak in Spain and across the world.

 Villarreal started with a 1-0 win against Celta Vigo at Abanca-Balaidos before recording the same scoreline against Mallorca on Tuesday, with Chukwueze playing a key role in the outings.

-Against Granada, the Nigeria international started from the bench along with his compatriot Azeez who plies his trade with the Nazaries.
+Against Granada, the Nigeria international started from the bench along with his compatriot Azeez, who plies his trade for the Nazaries.

-The Yellow Submarine hit the ground running with Gerard Moreno opening the scoring as early as the 11 minutes after he was set up by Ruben Pena which proved to be the decisive goal in the encounter.
+The Yellow Submarine hit the ground running with Gerard Moreno opening the scoring as early as the 11th-minute after he was set up by Ruben Pena, which proved to be the decisive goal in the encounter.

 In an effort to ensure his side secures a comfortable lead, manager Javier Calleja brought on Chukwueze for Javier Ontiveros in the 65th minute.

-The Super Eagles winger made 67% success pass rate, won one aerial contest in the encounter and made one tackle in an effort to help his side maintain their lead.
+The Super Eagles winger had a 67% successful pass rate, won one aerial contest in the encounter and made one tackle in an effort to help his side maintain their lead.

-He was, however, shown a yellow card after he tackled his compatriot Azeez, who was introduced into the game in the 61st minutes, from behind.
+He was, however, shown a yellow card after he tackled his compatriot Azeez, who was introduced in the 61st-minute, from behind.

-Azeez, on the other hand, had 77% successful pass rate in the game and played two shots, with one hitting the target but his effort was not enough to help his side avoid defeat at home.
+Azeez, on the other hand, had a 77% successful pass rate in the game and had two shots, with one hitting the target, but his effort was not enough to help his side avoid defeat at home.

 With the result, Villarreal are seventh on the league table with 47 points from 30 games while Granada are ninth with 42 points from the same number of matches.